pamyku/AnalyticsProjects/Health insurance claims analysis/README.md

  ### Data Analysis

-- Used scatter plots to assess relationshipbs between healtlth claims and age, blood pressure and BMI.
+- Used scatter plots to assess relationshipbs between health claims and age, blood pressure and BMI.
 - Used box plots to visualise the relationship between claim and categorical variables like smoking status.
 - Correlation matrix to check for relationships between numerical variables
 - Multiple regression analysis to detemine factors that were significantly associated with the claim variable